-• Michael Emily Storybook from resource kit #1243.
+Michael and Emily Storybook.

 Jesus Is Forever

 Finally, it was time!
 Time for Michael and Emily's favorite family tradition.
 Thanksgiving was over, and all the fall leaves and pumpkins had been packed away.
 It was time to decorate for Christmas!
 First came the tree.
 Michael and Emily's family used an artificial tree because of Michael's allergies.
 Real pine trees made him sneeze and cough!
 Once Daddy had the tree set up, Mommy helped him string up the lights.
 Round and round they went, strand after strand.
 It was so bright once the tree was lit!
 Then they added decorations.
 That's when Michael and Emily helped.